The Commander (TV series): Series 1 (2003)

 The series began with a one-off feature-length story broadcast in two parts in February 2003.
-Only known as The Commander for television broadcast, it did not carry an official title until the joint DVD release of series one and two in 2005.
+Known as The Commander for only television broadcast, it did not carry an official title until the joint DVD release of series one and two in 2005.
 The episode gained enough viewers for two more stories to be commissioned.
 The other investigating officers in this episode are DCI Mike Hedges (Matthew Marsh), DCS Les Branton (Nicholas Jones), DAC Edward Sumpter (Christopher Robbie), DI Ken Miles (Tristan Gemmill), DS Brian Hall (Paul Brightwell) and DC Carol Browning (Poppy Miller).